mjansons/ILT/README.md

 Notes to myself:
 Need to remember to allow users to edit questions that they have added in case mistakes were made.
-Another option in adding_questions.py
+Another option in adding_questions.py or maybe just for simplicity sake, just remove the whole line